 If you would like to get started with some evidence-based printables which use a quality phonics worksheet template, these two FREEBIES are a great place to start.

 And if you find these freebies helpful, you may enjoy the full sets:

 - CVC & CCVC/CVCC Sets 1, 2 & 3 - focus on single sound words, word families, consonant sounds and consonant blends.
 These are most appropriate for Kindergarten and first grade students.
 Each set introduces a new set of letters.

 - Common Consonant Digraphs (ch sh th wh ck ll ss ff zz x qu ng) - focus on consonant digraphs.
 These are most appropriate for Kindergarten and first grade students.

-- Long Vowels - focus on vowel digraphs and all of the different ways to spell the long vowel sounds.
-These are most appropriate for first grade and second grade students.
+- Long Vowels - focus on vowel digraphs and all of the different ways to spell the long vowel sounds e.g. all the different ways to spell the long e sound.
+These are most appropriate for first graders and/or second grade students.

 PS - do you want to take your Phonics Lessons to the next level?

 The Hive contains an ever-growing library of engaging and evidence-based phonics activities, digital lessons, videos & interactive apps.